Discover insights on employee recognition and engagement, workplace culture, performance management, people analytics, and more.

 There are many arguments for why recruitment is broken; however, most of these arguments can be narrowed down to a few simple reasons.

-The first relates to recruitment itself.
-Many companies will assign hiring responsibilities to one person in their company, sometimes even from an unrelated department, who is ultimately responsible for sourcing the right candidates.
+Recruitment Process: Many companies will assign hiring responsibilities to one person in their company, sometimes even from an unrelated department, who is ultimately responsible for sourcing the right candidates.
 Inevitably, bias will result, which makes it difficult for employees to remove themselves from the equation and focus simply on finding the right candidates.

 The key is to ensure that you centralize the process to a hiring manager or professional recruiter!

-Secondly, recruitment timelines can be detrimental to hiring the right people.
-We mentioned above that 54% of employers miss out on top talent due to prolonged hiring processes.
+Recruitment Timelines: We mentioned above that 54% of employers miss out on top talent due to prolonged hiring processes.
 Companies like yours may have missed out on the right candidate simply due to poorly structured recruitment timelines!

-The takeaway?
-Reassure candidates by being upfront about your company's hiring process and inform them of projected recruitment timelines.
+Takeaway - Reassure candidates by being upfront about your company's hiring process and inform them of projected recruitment timelines.

-Last (but certainly not least), transparency is key.
-Candidates want to know that a prospective employer will go the extra mile, just as they expect their teams to.
+Transparency: Candidates want to know that a prospective employer will go the extra mile, just as they expect their teams to.
 Organizations have to be honest, open and transparent in their policies and organizational culture!